 Key dates are used along with milestones.
 You can track when your objectives are completed, for example.
 Add the deliverables with their due dates.
 When the item is done, you can mark it complete.

-Under Financial Risk, you can assess the epic’s exposure to risk.
-Select values from the drop-down menus to estimate business impact, risk appetite, IT risk, failure impact, and failure probability.
-Financial risk is used for calculating a risk score in the Program Increment Status report.
+Expand the Spend Risk section to assess the epic’s exposure to risk.
+Select values from the dropdown menus to estimate business impact, risk appetite, IT risk, failure impact, and failure probability.
+These fields are used for calculating a risk score in the Program Increment Status report.
 By default, the Financial Risk fields are set to the following:

 - Business Impact: High

 - Failure Impact: Negligible

 Fields that display in this section can be set to visible or hidden from the Details Panels Settings page.

 Expand the Other Spend section to set values for fields that provide more context for the financial attributes of the epic.
 Fields in this section are displayed on Status Reports (Financial View).
 Below are definitions for a few financial terms you will encounter on this tab:

 - Efficiency Dividend ($m): An annual reduction in resources available to an organization.